Home Types of Contracts Business Contract

 Avoid Oral Contracts

 Lastly, avoid using oral contracts.
 While they are enforceable in many states, disputes generally turn into a legal fight involving your word against someone else’s.
-These cases are challenging to prove.
+Written contracts are much easier to prove and it is always advisable to get contract terms in writing to avoid potential disputes.

 Get your business contracts in writing so that they offer you the intended protections you need.